cpwardell/FiNGS/README.md

 ### python3-pip installation
 Assuming you have Python3 and pip3, you can install using pip because FiNGS lives on PyPi here: https://pypi.org/project/fings/
+Some packages may require building using the GCC compiler, so make sure it's installed.
 After installation, "fings" can be used on the command line to launch it.
 ```
 pip3 install fings